stackpath/tpm-luks/README.md

 This is the new documentation on how to use LUKS with TPM enabled on RHEL7.

+As of 2015-11-02, TrustedGRUB2 1.2.1 + tpm-luks + tpm-tools is working on HP desktop with TPM enabled.
+Server to come soon...

 Old documentation can be found here: [README_OLD]

 ## Introduction